Campaigns & Cases > Protect River Ecology > Hudson River Anchorages

 Oil barge at Kingston, Carolyn Marks Blackwood

 Riverkeeper and the public have made clear that we want strict limits on where, and for how long, commercial vessels are allowed to anchor in the Hudson River.
-Hazardous cargoes, creeping industrialization, impacts on drinking water supplies, and threats to endangered sturgeon are among the top concerns.
+Often carrying hazardous cargo, these large ships can pose a threat to drinking water supplies, as well as the river’s ecosystem.

 Tell Gov. Hochul to block invasive species at the Erie and Champlain canals